Tyler Thornburg: Minnesota Twins

 On June 6, 2022, Thornburg signed a minor league deal with the Minnesota Twins.
 After he appeared in two games for the St. Paul Saints, the Twins promoted him to the major leagues on June 12.
 In 5 games for Minnesota, Thornburg recorded a 2.79 ERA with 4 strikeouts in 9.2 innings of work.
 On July 1, he was designated for assignment by the Twins following the promotion of Juan Minaya.
 He cleared waivers and was sent outright to Triple-A St. Paul on July 4.
 He was released on September 5.

 Coaching career

-On February 5, 2025, the Milwaukee Brewers hired Thornburg to serve as an associate coach for their Double-A affiliate, the Biloxi Shuckers.
+In 2025, the Milwaukee Brewers hired Thornburg to serve as an associate coach for their Double-A affiliate, the Biloxi Shuckers.
+On February 4, 2026, Thornburg was moved up to the Triple-A Nashville Sounds as the affiliate's pitching coach.

 Scouting report

-Thornburg has a 91 to 96 mph fastball.
-Due to his velocity, size, over-the-top delivery, and repertoire, he has drawn favorable comparisons to Tim Lincecum.
-He throws two off-speed pitches, including a strong power curveball in the upper-70s, and a sinking change-up in the low-80s.
+Thornburg had a 91 to 96 mph fastball.
+Due to his velocity, size, over-the-top delivery, and repertoire, he drew favorable comparisons to Tim Lincecum.
+He threw two off-speed pitches, including a strong power curveball in the upper-70s, and a sinking change-up in the low-80s.

-As a late-inning reliever/closer, Thornburg's fastball is consistently thrown around 94 to 97 mph.
-His curveball is his primary off-speed pitch.
+As a late-inning reliever/closer, Thornburg's fastball was consistently thrown around 94 to 97 mph.
+His curveball was his primary off-speed pitch.